Duckport, Louisiana

-Duckport (also Duck Port or Duckport Landing) was a plantation and Mississippi River boat landing in Madison Parish, Louisiana, United States, listed by the USGS as "Duck Port (historical)."
+Duckport (also Duck Port or Duckport Landing) was a plantation and Mississippi River boat landing in Madison Parish, Louisiana, United States.
+(Note: Listed by the USGS as Duck Port (historical).)
 Duckport is primarily remembered today for having been one of the endpoints of the unsuccessful Duckport Canal project during the American Civil War.
 An alternate or related name for Duckport was Sparta or Sparta Landing.
-As of 1890, the two placenames, Duckport and Sparta, were sited about 300 yd apart on the Mississippi River, with Sparta preferred in high water, and Duckport preferred in low.
+As of 1890, the two placenames, Duckport and Sparta, were located about 300 yd apart on the right bank of the river, with Sparta preferred in high water, and Duckport preferred in low.